ROCm/MIVisionX/README.md

 * [loom_shell](utilities/loom_shell/README.md#radeon-loomsh): an interpreter to prototype 360 degree video stitching applications using a script
 * [RunVX](utilities/runvx/README.md#amd-runvx): command-line utility to execute OpenVX graph described in GDF text file
 * [RunCL](utilities/runcl/README.md#amd-runcl): command-line utility to build, execute, and debug OpenCL programs

-## RALI
-The Radeon Augmentation Library [RALI](rali/README.md) is designed to efficiently decode and process images and videos from a variety of storage formats and modify them through a processing graph programmable by the user.

 ## Prerequisites
 * CPU: SSE4.1 or above CPU, 64-bit